Biodesign Sprint: Biodigital Futures

 How it works

 Each participating team is asked to create a video and presentation that explains the project and how it responds to the design theme.
-During the Semifinals, teams share their presentations and participate in a live Q&A with the judging panel.
-The top teams from each track will present at the Finals to all the judges.
+During the finals, teams share their presentations and participate in a live Q&A with the judging panel.

-Projects will be evaluated based on our Judging Criteria, which emphasizes life cycles, the environment, and cultural impacts.
+Projects will be evaluated based on our Judging Criteria, which emphasizes life cycles, feasibility, design considerations, sustainability, and cultural impacts.